 - Computer-aided manufacturing(CAM) is used to manufacture most flatpacks.
-Set up costs are expensive but they allow manufacturer to reduce cost in the long-term.
+Set up costs are expensive but they allow the manufacturer to reduce cost in the long-term.

-- Not only we benefit the advantages of a fast assembly, great price and modern design, but we can later on resell furnishing faster, easier, and of course keep up with new trends.
+- Not only we benefit the advantages of a fast assembly, great price and modern design, but we can, later on, resell furnishing faster, easier, and of course, keep up with new trends.